-Details of the nomenclature for these and other naturally occurring quinones should follow the Tentative Rules of the IUPAC-IUB Commission on Biochemical Nomenclature (see Biochemical Journal (1967), 102, 15-27).
+† Details of the nomenclature for these and other naturally occurring quinones should follow the Tentative Rules of the IUPAC-IUB Commission on Biochemical Nomenclature (see European Journal of Biochemistry (1975), 53, 15-18).

 Generic descriptors.
 The terms vitamin A, vitamin C and vitamin D may still be used where appropriate for example in phrases such as 'vitamin A deficiency', 'vitamin D activity'.